-In 2008, Marc and business partner Jeff Benjamin created the Vetri Community Partnership.
+In 2008, Marc Vetri and business partner Jeff Benjamin created Vetri Community Partnership (VCP).

-Through our support of this and other programs, the Vetri Community Partnership remains committed to our belief that children who have healthy bodies and healthy minds have the opportunity to create healthy lives for themselves.
+Vetri Community Partnership remains committed to the belief that children who have healthy bodies and healthy minds have the opportunity to create healthy lives for themselves.